priscilla-02/portfolio-project/README.md

 To run the app locally, run the command `npm run dev`.
 This will open http://localhost:5173 in your browser.

-**4. Have fun broswing!
-Welcome any feedback and enhancement suggestiions**
+**4. Have fun exploring!
+Welcome any feedback and enhancement suggestions**